crystallabs/virtualtime/README.md

-With Crystime's VirtualDate, each field (year, month, day, hour, minute, second, millisecond, day of week, and julian day) can either remain unspecified, or be a number, or contain a more complex specification (range, range with step, boolean, or proc).
+With Crystime's VirtualDate, each field (year, month, day, hour, minute, second, millisecond, day of week, and julian day) can either remain unspecified, or be a number, or contain a more complex specification (list, range, range with step, boolean, or proc).

 For example, you could construct a VirtualDate with a month of "March" and a day range of 10..20 with step 2.
 This would represent a "virtual date" that matches any Time or